tommypraeger/imessage_analysis/README.md

 - Custom Emoji

 #### Reactions Received
-TODO
+This is the total number of iMessage reactions each person receives, broken out by reaction type.
+It also shows what percentage of the total reactions each person receives.

 #### Reaction Matrix
-TODO
+This shows how many reactions each person receives from every other person, broken down by reaction type.
+Rows are receivers and columns are reactors, so you can see who tends to react to whom.

 #### Starters
 This is how many times each person in a chat has "started the conversation".
 I define this as sending a new message that is not an iMessage reaction a certain amount of time after the last message has been sent.
-You can edit this amount of time, which I currently default to 60 minutes.
+You can edit this amount of time (default 60 minutes).
 I also show what percentage of the conversations are started by each person.

+#### Participation
+How many conversations each person participates in, plus participation rate.
+You can set the conversation gap in minutes to control how conversations are grouped.

+#### Solo Conversations
+How often a member starts a conversation that no one else joins.
+Uses the same configurable conversation gap as Starters.

+#### Participation Correlation
+Pairwise correlation of conversation participation between members.
+Produces a table (not graphable) showing correlations for each pair of members; optionally exclude reactions from participation.

 #### Word/Phrase
 This is how many messages include a certain word or phrase that you enter.
 You have the option of making the search case-sensitive or case-insensitive i.e. whether I should ignore case.
 You also have the option to search separate words.
 For example, if you choose to search separate words, then "tom" will not match "tomorrow", but if you choose not to, it will.
 Punctuation is ignored in the message unless there is punctuation in the search term.You can also choose to provide a [RegEx](https://regexr.com/) input.
 If you choose to use RegEx, your choices about case-sensitivity and word separation are ignored.